mozilla/addons-server/docs/api/index.rst

 Questions
 =========

-Contact us in the #marketplace channel on irc.mozilla.org.
+Contact us in the #marketplace-api channel on irc.mozilla.org.

 Bugs or feature requests are filed in `Bugzilla`_.
 The code for the API and the source of these docs is part of the `zamboni project`_.